geopm/geopm/service/docs/source/overview.rst

 and monitor the system during its execution.
 Rather than using the ``geopmlaunch`` tool as in the above example, we will run the ``geopmctl`` command in the background while the application of interest is executing.
-There are three requirements to enable the GEOPM controller process to connect to the application process and generate a report:
+There are four requirements to enable the GEOPM controller process to connect to the application process and generate a report: